lbovet/el4j/el4j/maven/helpers/packer/src/main/env/README.txt

 This is the convenience zip for EL4J ${project.version}

 The scripts work under unix and windows/cygwin!

-For a more complete list of (manual) steps to follow, please refer to http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/GettingStarted or docs/pdf/GettingStarted.pdf.
+If you are new to Maven and EL4J, please refer to http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/GettingStarted or docs/pdf/GettingStarted.pdf and follow the step-by-step tutorial.
+The following instructions describe the fast-track and are recommended for advanced users.

 In case of disagreement of this automatic and the manual set up in those files, the manual set up takes precedence.

 Prerequisites: